-Early diagnosis of active TB is very important to manage the disease in time and prevent its spread.
+Early diagnosis of active TB is crucial to managing the disease in time and prevent its spread.
 The latent TB infection is non-infectious and asymptomatic, with a significant worldwide prevalence (33%).
 Since this population carries a risk of reactivation in immunocompromised states and progress to an active TB disease, which is symptomatic and highly contagious, latent TB is an important public health issue.
 The LTBI progression risk to active disease is maximum in the first two years after exposure.
-The progression Detection and treatment of latent TB cases is important for tuberculosis control and to reduce the disease burden.
+The progression, detection, and treatment of latent TB cases are important for tuberculosis control and reduce the disease burden.

 The LTBI progression risk declines with age as the immunity increases with age.
 The risk of progression in infants is 50%, which declines to 1% to 2% by the age of 10 years.

 - PPD Skin test (Mantoux test/tuberculin skin test)